AdamHVu/PersonalProjects/README.md

 # PersonalProjects
 This is where I will insert any code that I do for any job applications or internships etc!

-As well as now my SQL practice I've been getting can also be put here.